Policies Which May Affect Your Certification

 Military Students Called to Active Duty

 LCCC recognizes that military students may have unique challenges if they are still serving on an active or reserve basis.
 Military students enrolled in courses must communicate their absence to their Instructor, Academic Advisor and Certifying Official prior to activation to ensure they are not dropped from their courses.
 Military students who are enrolled in the current semester who get called to active duty can petition for an administrative withdrawal with 100 percent tuition refund by providing the appropriate documentation to the Vice President of Enrollment Management and Student Services.
-Military students who get called to active duty near the end of the semester might consider pursuing an incomplete with their faculty member and finish the course through a time line established by both the student and the Instructor.
-For VA, incomplete contracts must be completed within 1 year.
+Military students who get called to active duty near the end of the semester might consider pursuing an incomplete with their faculty member to finish the course on a timeline established by both the student and the Instructor.
+For VA, incomplete contracts must be completed within one year or you will incur a debt.

 Return of Unearned TA Funds to the Government